macrdona/Nizami/README.md

 The purpose of this project is to create an e-commerce website using the .NET Framework, which follows the Model-View-Controller(MVC) architecture.
 NOTE: This project was created for a college course, and it is not meant to be used for commercial purposes.

+Nizami is an e-commerce website where users can browse through various products and apply filters to search for specific products.
+Users can create accounts, use a shopping cart to keep track of the products they want, and submit orders to be shipped to customers.
+This project was built following the model-view-controller architecture.
+It involves handling http requests, routing url values, and modifying data from a database, etc...
+Application of security to prevent users from accessing certain pages without authentication and authorization.

 ## **Frameworks/Software**

 This is a list of the various software and languages used to create the website.